AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 		- [ ] whenever a page is shown,  make it also update the status in the corresponding object and call the dump method of taccuino

 Frontend

 - [ ] Fix the way pages look for the title in the dictionary to use the key
 - [ ] make the forward and backward flags not jump around so much
-- [ ] unify code for left and right question pages.
+- [x] unify code for left and right question pages.
-- [ ] Look into vpgrid for automatic gridding off question titles without needing to pad the list.
+- [ ] Look into vpgrid for automatic gridding of question titles without needing to pad the list.

 ## Question Pages